-Our public health responsibilities
+Our responsibility for public health

 As your county council, we're responsible for helping to improve the general health of everyone living in Kent, especially those who may find it difficult to stay healthy.